dcadenas/rubydeps/README.md

 First of all, be sure to step into the root directory of your project, rubydeps searches for ./spec or ./test dirs from there.
 For example, if we want to graph the Rails activemodel dependency graph we'd cd to rails/activemodel and from there we'd write:

-    rubydeps testunit --path-filter='activemodel/lib' # to run Test::Unit tests
+    rubydeps testunit #to run Test::Unit tests or
-or
-    rubydeps rspec --path-filter='activemodel/lib' # to run RSpec tests or
+    rubydeps rspec #to run RSpec tests or
-    rubydeps rspec2 --path-filter='activemodel/lib' # to run RSpec 2 tests
+    rubydeps rspec2 #to run RSpec 2 tests

 This will output a rubydeps.dot.
+You can convert the dot file to any image format you like using the dot utility that comes with the graphviz installation e.g.:

+    dot -Tsvg rubydeps.dot > rubydeps.svg

+### Command line options

 The --path-filter option specifies a regexp that matches the path of the files you are interested in analyzing.
 For example you could have filters like 'project_name/app|project_name/lib' to analyze only code that is located in the 'app' and 'lib' dirs or as an alternative you could just exclude some directory you are not interested using a negative regexp like 'project_name(?!.*test)'
-You can convert the dot file to any image format you like using the dot utility that comes with the graphviz installation e.g.:

-    dot -Tsvg rubydeps.dot > rubydeps.svg
+The --class_name_filter option is similar to the --path_filter options except that the regexp is matched against the class names (i.e. graph node names).

 Library usage
 -------------